pmcgoohan/targeting-zero-mev/content-layer.md

   <tr>
    <td>Ensure that the printer formed the MsgShufflerChunk message correctly.
    </td>
-   <td>Show that the MsgShufflerChunk contains an invalid list of ordered transactions or MsgSkip messages.
+   <td>Submit a MsgShufflerChunk containing an invalid list of ordered transactions or MsgSkip messages.
 <p>
 (if the hash or previous hash is invalid the message can just be ignored)
    </td>